CISV Atlanta Area Junior Branch

-The Treasurer must be at least 14 years old, is responsible for all financial aspects of the JB, including the collection and management of dues.
+The Treasurer must be at least 14 years old and is responsible for all financial aspects of the JB, including the collection and management of dues.
 All money brought in by the JB must go through the Treasurer, and the Treasurer must handle all money being spent by the Junior Branch.
 Basic math skills are highly recommended.
 The Treasurer shall serve a one-year term with no term limits.

 Section Five – Junior Branch Advisor

 The Junior Branch Advisor (Advisor) must be at least 25 years old.
-The Advisor’s primary responsibility is to support the LJR as a co-liaison between the Junior Board and Adult Board.
+The Advisor’s primary responsibility is to support the LJR(s) as a co-liaison between the Junior Board and Adult Board.
 The Advisor serves as a chaperone when needed and works with the JB Executive Board to help run the JB in all aspects where an adult is needed.

 The Advisor serves while the relationship between Advisor and JB remains mutually beneficial.
 A new Advisor is elected by the Adult Board and the JB Executive Board.

 Section Six – Expanded Junior Branch

 The Expanded Junior Branch Board consists of Age-Group Representatives, Service Chair, Outreach Chair, Merchandise Chair, and Social Media Chair.